-Guided Access on the iPad
+Guided Access on the iOS Device

-Guided Access is a feature that allows the iPad to be locked to a single application.
-Guided Access can help an administrator control the iPad, which limits users to the iTMC program.
+Guided Access is an iOS feature that allows the iOS device to be locked to a single application.
+Guided Access can help an administrator control the iOS device and limit it to just TMC for iOS.

-This advice is provided as a service to our users.
-Please see Apple documentation for implementation.
+This section is simply a suggestion for ThinManager users.
+There are other methods to achieve a similar outcome.
+Please see Apple documentation for further details on implementation.

-To turn on Guided Access in the General Settings of the iPad, follow these steps.
+To turn on Guided Access, follow these steps.